INTO-CPS-Association/fmu-rabbitmq/docs/data-handling.rst

 DoStep
 -------
-This section describes the dostep operation of RabbitMQ FMU and provides valuable insights into the operation of RabbitMQ FMU and the meaning of the Quality Attributes.
-First a few functions are explained before presenting the flow of a DoStep operation.
+This section describes the doStep operation of RabbitMQ FMU.

+.. _dostep-functions:

 Functions
 ^^^^^^^^^^

+Some functions are are described in this seciton that  are used in the diagram in the subsequent section.

 RabbitMQFMUCore.check
     Described in functions section of the initialization section.